Shelby GLH-S: 1987

 The 1987 Charger GLH-S was based on the 1987 Shelby Charger.
 Shelby Automobiles purchased the last 1,000 Chargers built and they were shipped to the Whittier factory for modification.
 Shelby modified the Charger using the same pieces as the 1986 GLH-S, with some changes.
 The differences include a non-EGR turbo, Shelby valve cover, wider Shelby windshield decal (no CS logos), different and more extensive tape graphics package, no reference to Dodge on the outer body, black/white speedo overlay, a four-digit serial numbering system on the dash plaque, wider Mobil 1 plaque installed on the radiator support, and Shelby Centurion II wheels.

-Accessories

-One of the most popular performance upgrades for both of these vehicles is the MOPAR Performance Stage II Computer (Logic Module).